Inmates upload video of birthday party inside Ludhiana prison, probe ordered | Law-Order

 - India

 Police have launched an investigation after a video surfaced online showing inmates celebrating a birthday party inside the Ludhiana Central Jail, officials said on Friday.
-The clip shared on social media on Thursday showed a group of inmates raising glasses and eating 'pakodas', while singing ''Mani Veere Da Aj Budday Hain (Today is Mani brother's birthday)'', they said.
-The men were celebrating the birthday of inmate Arun Kumar alias Mani Rana.
+The clip surfaced on social media on Thursday and showed a group of inmates raising glasses and eating 'pakodas', while singing ''Mani Veere Da Aj Budday Hain (Today is Mani brother's birthday)'', they said.
+The men were celebrating the birthday of inmate Arun Kumar alias Mani Rana, an undertrial in a 2019 robbery case from Himachal Pradesh.

 Prison authorities said they have confiscated from Rana's possession the mobile phone used to record and upload the video.
 The phone was, however, found in a broken condition and its data could not be accessed, they added.